 The user agent string can be modified by adding a capability with the key

-phantomjs.page.settings.userAgent (mind the camel case) and the value of the user agent to use in the WebDriver Factory node.
+phantomjs.page.settings.userAgent (mind the camel case) and the value of the user agent in the WebDriver Factory node.
 There’s a predefined example snippet: Select Change User Agent to Chrome in the Snippets menu and click the Merge button.

-My company’s or ISP’s firewall blocks access to the software site.
+My company’s or ISP’s firewall or proxy server blocks access to the software site.
 Is there any possibility to download the Selenium Nodes anyway?